 Everything in the CMA syllabus is something that a business does or should do.
 Such a practical syllabus provides a lot of benefits to you:

 - It makes studying easier.
-It is a lot easier to study and learn something when its relevancy to a business is easy to understand.
+It is a lot easier to study and learn something when its relevance to a business is easy to understand.
 Also, by being practical, there is a greater chance that you will have some experience or exposure to the concepts before you start studying.

 - The content you learn is useful for your current and future jobs.
 Ideally, studying for your certification will help you perform your job better.
 Whether you are in accounting, finance, budgeting, management, or operations, what is covered on the CMA Exam is what a company does or should be doing.